umaranwar125/web-app/README.md

 Step 3.

-    Open Ecommerce.sln file in Visual studio 13 or higher.
+    Open MissingPeopleAndThingsProject.sln file in Visual studio 13 or higher.
 Step 4.

     Open web.config file and update a connection string.